tracker1/mssql-ng/README.md

 require('i-promise/config').use(require('bluebird'));
 ```

-### shallow-copy
+### safe-clone-deep and json-stable-stringify

-The options object passed into the module method will be shallow copied and the `stream` option deleted.
+The options object passed into the module method will be cloned, and stringified version is used for pooling-key.

 -----